 By nature, removable wallpaper can be stuck, unstuck and restuck multiple times without any additional pastes or adhesives, and the installation process is generally considered to be a whole lot quicker and more efficient than applying traditional wallpaper.

-Moreover, unlike with traditional wallpaper, removable wallpaper can be both installed and removed without the risk of doing any damage to the underlying wall.
+Moreover, unlike with traditional wallpaper or wall murals, removable wallpaper can be both installed and removed without the risk of doing any damage to the underlying wall.
 This makes the removable option particularly attractive to renters, who can utilise removable wallpaper to customize their homes to suit their tastes, without making any permanent changes to the property that could later cause problems with the landlord.

 Dorm rooms are another particularly useful place to incorporate removable wallpaper.
 College students have the ability to personalize their space, making them feel more at home, without permanently altering or damaging their dorm room.